-- Push the Phone button. - After the "Ready" prompt and the following beep, say "Setup, Incoming Message Announcement," you will then be given a choice to change it.
+2. After the "Ready" prompt and the following beep, say "Setup, SMS Incoming Message Announcement," you will then be given a choice to change it.

 Bluetooth Communication Link

 Mobile phones have been found to lose connection to the Uconnect Phone.
 When this happens, the connection can generally be reestablished by switching the phone off/on.
 Your mobile phone is recommended to remain in Bluetooth ON mode.